lllllll-llll-llllll/TwitterAdvertisersBlocklist/README.md

 # TwitterAdvertisersBlocklist
-Twitter handles that are being displayed as ads, twitter advertisers, promotional twitter accounts, paid twitter accounts
+This is a big list of twitter handles that are being displayed as ads.